KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 If we had a `System.IO.PathTooLongException` then the `IOException` would match but if we had a `InsufficientMemoryException` then nothing would catch it and it would propagate up the stack.

+## Catch multiple types at once

+It is possible to catch multiple exception types with the same `catch` statement.

+    try
+    {
+        Do-Something -Path $path -ErrorAction Stop
+    }
+    catch [System.IO.DirectoryNotFoundException],[System.IO.FileNotFoundException]
+    {
+        Write-Output "The path or file was not found: [$path]" }
+    catch [System.IO.IOException]
+    {
+        Write-Output "IO error with the file: [$path]" }

+Thank you /u/Sheppard_Ra for suggesting this addition.

 ## Throwing typed exceptions

-You can also throw typed exceptions in PowerShell.
+You can throw typed exceptions in PowerShell.
 Instead of calling `throw` with a string:

     throw "Could not find: $path"